The University at Buffalo’s Graduate School of Education has been offering fully online and accredited degree programs

 All courses are delivered completely online through UB Learns, the university’s Internet-based learning application.
 All course materials, from syllabi and assignments to important messages, are posted in this forum.
 Students typically interact with faculty and peers in an asynchronous format, replying to message boards, viewing videos and more by simply logging in.
 However, some of our courses have synchronous web-based video conferencing interaction.

-You will interact with your classmates and instructors through UBlearns's many tools, including discussion board, blogs and group work.
-You may also communicate via Skype, Webex, email and, in some cases, podcasting and video tools.
+You will interact with your classmates and instructors through many tools, including discussion board, blogs and group work.
+You may also communicate via Zoom, Skype, email and, in some cases, podcasting and video tools.

 GSE online courses follow the same academic calendar as campus-based courses.
 They are not self-paced, but adhere to a calendar that will be outlined in your syllabi.
 You can log in to your class and post to the discussion board from anywhere, anytime before an assignment’s due date.

 This answer varies for each student and within each program.
 Some students are able to complete their studies within one calendar year, while programs with more requirements can take two years or more.
 All programs are offered on a part-time basis only, and students should choose a program that best accommodates their schedule.

 All students are required to have access to an adequately equipped computer that meets the University computing standards as well as daily access to a reliable broadband connection.
 Students are also expected to have basic computer competency before beginning their coursework.